Disclosure: PCBuildRanked earns from qualifying Amazon purchases through affiliate links in this article.

 Use the primary PCIe x16 slot for the GPU.
 On the B650 Tomahawk, the top PCIe x16 slot runs at PCIe 4.0 x16 directly from the CPU.
 The second x16 slot runs through the chipset at PCIe 4.0 x4 — always use the top slot for the discrete GPU.

 Plug into DisplayPort, not HDMI.
 The RTX 5070’s DisplayPort 2.1b outputs support 4K 240Hz uncompressed.
 HDMI 2.1b supports 4K 144Hz.
-If your monitor has both connectors, use DisplayPort for maximum refresh rate ceiling.
+If your monitor has both connectors, use DisplayPort for the maximum refresh rate ceiling.

 Route the 12V-2x6 cable cleanly.
 The RTX 5070’s 16-pin connector runs hot under load if the cable has a tight bend near the card.
 Run it with gradual curves from the PSU, leaving no sharp 90-degree bends within 3cm of the GPU connector.
+For a full walkthrough of cable routing technique from start to finish, see our cable management guide for beginners.

 Performance Expectations